Contest a Parking Ticket

 - Your request must be received within 60 calendar days of the ticket issue date.

-- However if you do not contest or pay within 30 calendar days, a penalty equal to the fine will be added.
+- If you do not contest or pay the ticket within 30 calendar days, a penalty equal to the fine will be added.

 - Complete the back of the ticket and mark "deny."

-- Complete the Mail Adjudication Form [PDF], summarizing your defense.
-Submit the form and any evidence, such as photographs or receipts, which you think might help your case.
+- Complete the Mail Adjudication Form [PDF] summarizing your defense.
+Submit the form and any evidence, such as photographs, vehicle registration or receipts, which you think might help your case.

 DMV Adjudication Services